AntonioConsiglio/dhaiconswrap/README.md

 # dhaiconswrap

-Depthai Wrapper with amazing operational feature!
+Depthai wrapper with amazing operational feature!

 ## How to Install?